sailfishos-sony-tama/main/README.md

 ## Flashing

-Before flashing, please check the current [issues](https://github.com/sailfishos-sony-tama/main/issues) and pay attention to the [critical ones](https://github.com/sailfishos-sony-tama/main/issues?q=is%3Aopen+is%3Aissue+label%3Acritical)
+Before flashing, please check the current [issues](https://github.com/sailfishos-sony-tama/main/issues) and pay attention to the [critical ones](https://github.com/sailfishos-sony-tama/main/issues?q=is%3Aopen+is%3Aissue+label%3Acritical).
+The critical issues may damage your hardware, so please be aware of them.

 Flashing guide is not ready.
 The images can be built using OBS repositories or compiled manually.